 This is the biggest driving adventure that’s possible in the west part of the park.
 As the visitation is so high, people can’t just drive anyway.
 The landscape wouldn’t survive.
 There’s plenty of dirt forest roads to the east of the park, toward Slide Lake.

-The dirt road is a locals only Jackson Hole item.
+The dirt road is a locals-only Jackson Hole secret.

 Chapel of Transfiguration